amsalutilaye2019/gis_viz/README.md

 # leaflet_project
-this is leaflet project done before for ndmc for mapping of govenment health facility
+this is leaflet project for ndmc for geospatial information visualization by NDMC GIS team.